Shopping with SNAP

 Apr 24, 2025

-Understanding what can and cannot be bought with SNAP, previously known as Food Stamps, helps recipients use their benefits effectively.
-Many wonder if baking soda is an eligible purchase.
+Understanding what can and cannot be bought with the Supplemental Nutrition Assistance Program (SNAP) helps recipients spend their benefits wisely.
+A common question is whether baking soda qualifies as an approved purchase.

-Can I Buy Baking Soda with Food Stamps?
+Can You Buy Baking Soda with EBT/ Food Stamps?

-Yes, you can buy baking soda with Food Stamps or SNAP.
+Yes, you can buy baking soda with EBT or Food Stamps.

-Baking soda is considered a food item and is used in cooking and baking, making it eligible for purchase under SNAP guidelines.
-The program allows for the purchase of most food products, including basic ingredients like baking soda, which are essential for meal preparation.
+This is because baking soda is considered a food item under SNAP guidelines.
+It is commonly used in cooking and baking, making it eligible for purchase with SNAP benefits.
+The program allows for the purchase of ingredients that contribute to meal preparation, and baking soda fits within this category.

 Besides baking soda, you might be surprised to know that SNAP benefits cover many of these items: